 a.
 Current Generation: SCE&G currently generates clean energy from hydro, nuclear, solar and biomass.
-The following chart shows the current and expected amounts of clean energy in GWH and as a percentage of total generation.
+The following chart shows the current and projected amounts of clean energy in GWH and as a percentage of total generation.

 As seen in the chart above, SCE&G currently produces approximately 25% of its total generation from clean energy sources but by 2021 it expects to generate about 60% from clean energy.
-According to the EIA, the U.S. as a nation currently produces about 34% of its total generation from clean sources and it expects this percentage to increase slightly over the next ten years or so.
+According to the EIA, the U.S. as a nation currently produces about 34% of its total generation from clean sources and it expects this percentage to increase to about 45% over the next ten years or so.
 The following chart graphs EIA's forecast for US clean energy.

 SCE&G compares favorably to the nation in its clean energy plans.
-By 2021 it should be producing almost twice as much of its generation with clean energy on a relative basis compared to the nation.
+By 2021 SCE&G should be producing 33% more clean energy on a relative basis compared to the nation.

 b.
 Nuclear Power: Unit 1 at the Summer Nuclear Station produces a substantial amount of clean energy and has a significant beneficial impact on the environment.
 The Unit came online in January 1984 and has a capacity of 966 MWs with SCE&G owning 647 MWs (two-thirds) and Santee Cooper owning the balance.
-In 2015 Unit 1 produced 4,744 gigawatt-hours ("GWH") of clean energy for SCE&G's customers.
-This represented 20% of our customers' need.
-Over the last 33 years of operation, Unit 1 has produced 148,629 GWHs for SCE&G's customers.
-SCE&G received an extension to its original operating license in April 2004 and the Unit is now expected to operate until August 2042.
-Over these next 27 years Unit 1 should produce another 134,665 GWHs of clean energy for SCE&G. If SCE&G were to generate this 60-years' worth of energy with fossil fuels, it would mean about 212 million more tons of CO2 emitted to the atmosphere.
+In 2016, Unit 1 produced 5,772 gigawatt-hours ("GWH") of clean energy for SCE&G's customers.
+This represented 23% of its customers' need.
+Over the last 34 years of operation, Unit 1 has produced 154,401 GWHs for SCE&G's customers.
+SCE&G received an extension to its original operating license in April 2004 and the Unit is now licensed to operate until August 2042.
+Over these next 26 years Unit 1 should produce another 128,893 GWHs of clean energy for SCE&G. If SCE&G were to generate this 60-years' worth of energy with fossil fuels, it would mean about 212 million more tons of CO2 emitted to the atmosphere.
 And this represents only SCE&G's two-thirds share of the Unit; when Santee Cooper's share is also considered, the full impact of the Unit to the environment is 50% greater.

 c.
 Renewable Energy Credits: The SCE&G owned electric generator, located at the KapStone Charleston Kraft LLC facility, generates electricity using a mixture of coal and biomass.
 KapStone Charleston Kraft LLC produces black liquor through its Kraft pulping process and produces and purchases biomass fuels.
 These fuels are used to produce renewable energy which qualifies for Renewable Energy Certificates ("REC").
-The nearby table shows the MWhs of renewable energy generated by the KapStone generator, formerly known as the Cogen South generator.
+SCE&G has also begun generating RECs from solar generation.
+The nearby table shows the MWhs of renewable energy generated by the KapStone biomass and Leeds solar generators.

-Year MWh % of Retail Sales
+Year Kapstone Leeds % of

+MWhs MWhs Retail

+Sales

 2007 371,573 1.7%

 2008 369,780 1.7%

 2009 351,614 1.7%

 2010 346,190 1.5%

 2011 336,604 1.5%

 2012 414,047 1.9%

 2013 385,202 1.8%

 2014 404,526 1.8%

 2015 385,470 1.8%

+2016 394,814 1,027 1.8%